jdegoes/lambdaconf-2014-introgame/README.md

 The reason why you get these type errors will be clearer if you explicitly write out `flatMap` and all the type signatures.

-If we think of `IO` as representing the effect of IO, and `State` as representing the "effect" of updating state, then what we really want is a way to combine them both together into a single monad that captures both effects.
+If we think of `IO` as representing the effect of IO, and `State` as representing the "effect" of updating state, then what we really want is a way to combine them both together into a *single* monad that captures *both* effects.

 This way, we can both perform IO and update state in the same game loop.

 It turns out that for theoretical reasons, we can't just take any two monads `M1` and `M2` and combine them into another monad `M3`.
 It's not possible!

-However, there are a number of ways to combine monadic effects, ranging from `Free` monads to monad zipper and views to monad coproducts (and lots more!).
+However, there are a number of ways to combine monadic effects, ranging from `Free` monads to monad zippers and views to monad coproducts (and lots more!).

 The particular approach we're going to look at involves *monad transformers*.